Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-4.md

 [![](/tp4/DraggedImage-1.png '“The FBI has not been here”')](https://en.m.wikipedia.org/wiki/File:The_FBI_has_not_been_here.jpg)

-The warrant canary message could be as simple as “The FBI has not been here.” or it could get quite complex.
+The warrant canary message could be as simple as “The FBI has not been here.”
+Or it could get quite complex.
 [Cloudflare](https://www.cloudflare.com/), for example, has [multiple warrant canaries](https://www.cloudflare.com/learning/privacy/what-is-warrant-canary/).

 A good message includes a promise as to how often people should expect it to be updated.

-Here is an example JSON warrant canary message.
+Here is an example JSON warrant canary message for a fictitious VPN company.

 ```json
 {